Contribution starting at $4,500

 Sharon Heels |

 This trip is an amazing experience.
 Do not be fooled.
-Read the briefing notes carefully as your experience is exactly what it says on the tin.
+Read the briefing notes carefully, as your experience is exactly what it says on the tin.
 You work alongside fellow expeditionists and the scientists on their projects.
-The accommodation is comfortable but basic with the added bonus of our own rooms.
+The accommodation is comfortable but basic.
 The weather will probably mean most of the time you are office-bound.
 If you have no scientific experience, you may well have to acclimatize to situations well out of your comfort zone.
 Full training is given but tasks are not always easy and it can be pressured if there is a lot of activity and you may wonder what you are actually contributing.
-If you can adapt to that, or are willing to try, this trip will challenge you and will inspire you.
+If you can adapt to that or are willing to try, this trip will challenge you and will inspire you.
 It did me.
 The scientists are very knowledgeable and kind and patient in sharing that.
 Land and water stations work together to maximize the chances of seeing orcas.
 There are no guarantees.
 Organization can be haphazard at times so be prepared.
 A relaxing holiday it is not.
 But it is one you will never forget.
 I did see orca- twice on the boat and several times from the land station.
 The experience of these beautiful animals in the wild is both humbling and awe-inspiring.
 The knowledge and experience I have had has not satisfied my love of orca but has inspired me to go further, do more and learn more to build from this experience both for myself, my family and anyone who comes into my sphere of orbit.

 Eric Brink |